I don’t have friends, I got family

 – Dom Toretto, Furious 7

-If this is the case, then why the heck do we feel so alone sometimes?
+If this is the case, why do we feel so alone sometimes?

 As social media challenges the quantity vs. quality metric of our relationships, it is easy to feel like we are constantly pressured to have more “important” people in our life.